tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 .. class:: Custom Constant Temperature Atmosphere

-  You can define your own constant temperature atmosphere, which computes the atmospheric properties based on an input function.
-For instance, one can link a function to the settings as such:
+  You can define your own custom atmosphere model, with constant temperature and composition (gas constant and ratio of specific heats), but a density which varies according to some user-defined model.

     .. tabs::